 - 3.1.3 The main driver for the increased funding in the Settlement is social care.
 Resources for adult social care (in core spending power) will increase by £1.4m in 2023/24, through a combination of new money and the postponement of the adult social care charging reforms but additional funding will also be receiving via the Better Care Fund and levying of the Adult Social Care precept. - 3.1.4 Whilst the Government is increasing overall Spending Power, it makes one important assumption that Councils raise council tax by the maximum available that means 4.99% with the Government allowing a 2.99% increase for core services and 2% extra for social care. - 3.1.5 So what does the extra Government funding and Council Tax flexibility mean for 23/24?
 The Council approved a Financial Sustainability Strategy (FSS) in November 2022 which stated that Members would be prepared to subsidise the budget by up to £2m from reserves (in the next 4 years) whilst the Council took the necessary action to right size the budget by 27/28. - 3.1.6 The extra funding from Government, the savings proposals in the proposed budget, a one off reduction in the Council's business rates appeals provision and a 5% tax rise would leave the Council a 23/24 subsidy of £0.589m, a subsidy of c£1.4m in 24/25 which then falls to £147k after assuming the Councils saves £4.9m by 27/28 (the table in 4.1.3 shows this position). - 3.1.7 Conversely, a Council tax freeze would give the Council a 23/24 subsidy of £2.1m and leave a subsidy of £2.0m by 27/28.
 The compound impact of any tax rise below the maximum threatens the Council's financial independence. - 3.1.8 The reason for this is because the cost of delivering local authority services is rising way beyond the increase in funding.
-Pressures on labour supply, additional tax burdens, energy prices, inflation have seen eyewatering increases in cost (the increase in the net expenditure budget compared to last year is £3m). - 3.1.9 Simply put, it the Council wishes to do everything it can to preserve the Council's independence and financial survival then rises of 4.99% are a necessity not just this year but every year that the Council has the power to raise Council tax by this amount.
+Pressures on labour supply, additional tax burdens, energy prices, inflation have seen eyewatering increases in cost (the increase in the net expenditure budget compared to last year is £3m). - 3.1.9 Simply put, if the Council wishes to do everything it can to preserve the